-Death and dying are intimately related to life and living.… in this weekend workshop we will work together to explore what it truly means to make friends with life’s only certainty.
+Death isn’t just something that happens on one particular day.
+Death and dying are intimately related to life and living… in this weekend workshop we will work together to explore what it truly means to make friends with life’s only certainty.

 Through the practice of meditation, mindfulness and group exploration we will endeavor to become more clearer, confident, open and fearless.